SillyTavern/SillyTavern-Docs/extensions/Stable-Diffusion.md

 ### Use function tool

-Uses [function calling](/extensions/Stable-Diffusion.md) to automatically detect.
+Uses [function calling](/extensions/Stable-Diffusion.md) to automatically detect the intention to generate an image.

 **Requirements:**